binaryoutcast/retired-xul-platform/README.md

 # Retired XUL Platform (RXP)

-This repository holds the code for a lightly modified application platform for retired BinOC XUL-based applications.
-The modifications to the platform herein open it to alt configurations and improve the quality of life aesthetically and functionally where possible.
+This repository holds the code for a lightly modified incarnation of the [Unified XUL Platform](https://repo.palemoon.org/MoonchildProductions/UXP) adapted for retired BinOC XUL Apps.
+The modifications to the platform herein also open it to alt configurations and improve the quality of life aesthetically and functionally where possible.

 ## Why?